harshcurious/webdev_practice/README.md

 # webdev_practice
-My WebDev repository for personal practice
+My WebDev repository for personal practice of HTML, CSS and Javascript